 What does this have to do with today’s recipe?
 Well, most of you will be familiar with the notion that muffins and coffee shops seem to go hand in hand.
 When I worked for Costa (told you), we sold four classic flavors: blueberry, lemon, double chocolate muffins, and white chocolate/raspberry.
 I was not particularly a fan of any of them.
 I’m not sure if Costa has ever sold a vegan muffin.
 I digress.
 These were one of our best-selling items, and there is something about peeling the wrapper off a fresh muffin, breaking it open, and biting into it that’s very appealing.

 Making your homemade muffins is simple, mixing blended wet ingredients into dry ones, with no overmixing.
-My healthy vegan muffins are also easy to make, simply replace the egg element with perhaps flax eggs, yogurt, ripe bananas, and unsweetened applesauce.
+My low-fat vegan muffins are also easy to make, simply replace the egg element with perhaps flax eggs, yogurt, ripe bananas, and unsweetened applesauce.
 In this case, egg replacer.
-I've used egg replacer because I don't want the batter mix to be too wet.
+I’ve used egg replacer because I don’t want the batter mix to be too wet.
 If you are new to baking, muffins will always yield good results.

-My hearty vegan breakfast muffins are chock full of good things like pecans, pineapple, and raisins and make a delicious and healthy breakfast treat.
+My hearty vegan breakfast muffins are chock full of good things like pecans, pineapple, and raisins and make a delicious and hearty breakfast treat.
 I think you could even add some vegan dark chocolate chips if you wanted to make these a little more decadent, or even cacao nibs.